 It's time to build the main page of our journal which is in charge of displaying multiple journal entries.
 We will create this page with the help of a template engine.
 Template engines are quite common in web development, and Ktor supports a variety of them.
 In our case we're going to choose FreeMarker.

-Features are a mechanism that Ktor provides to enable support for certain functionality, such as encoding, compression, logging, authentication, among others.
-While the implementation details of Ktor features (acting as interceptors / middleware providing extra functionality) aren't relevant for this hands-on tutorial, we will use this mechanism to
+Plugins are a mechanism that Ktor provides to enable support for certain functionality, such as encoding, compression, logging, authentication, among others.
+While the implementation details of Ktor plugins (acting as interceptors / middleware providing extra functionality) aren't relevant for this hands-on tutorial, we will use this mechanism to

-FreeMarker feature, by adding the following lines to the top of our
+FreeMarker plugin, by adding the following lines to the top of our

 Application.module() definition in the